mkieblesz/local-workspace/README.md

 * fix ultimate-docker:
     * directory-api settings change localhost:9200 to es:9200 so its accessible from docker
     * linking by domain from within containers (can add same hosts file)
+* add ability to specify version for repos in repolist and omit lines prepended with #
 * add `exec` target to makefiles to exec into docker machine
+* copy other make targets from original makefiles
 * make proxy work for host and docker (common .env.links env file witch paths without port or similar)
 * allow for load-fixtures rerun in exopps (update seeds.rb)
 * change exred to domestic